International Flights Resume Operations into Kenya

-Passengers travelling on both Emirates & Kenya Airways must have a certificate dated no older than 96 hours before flight departure date.
+Passengers must receive a negative PCR COVID-19 test result 96 hours prior to arrival and have a certificate to verify their negative status with their airline.
 However, each airline has its own rules and regulations concerning ‘Fit-to-Fly’ COVID-19 Certificate issuing and travellers should consult their airline ahead of travel.

 Travellers Health Surveillance Form

-All travellers entering Kenya are required to complete a ‘Travellers Health Surveillance’ form on arrival.
-The form requests a flight seat number so this can be completed, after online check-in when a seat number has been issued (as long as they don’t change seats).
-Passengers can also complete the form online if they have access to the internet, and will be sent a QR code, which passengers show the Port Health Official in Arrivals (a print-out or on a device).
-If passengers do not have access to the internet, a hard copy of the form can be completed and handed to the Official.
+All travellers entering Kenya are required to complete a ‘Travellers Health Surveillance’ form upon arrival.
+A confirmed flight seat number and confirmation of a negative PCR COVID test result is required to complete the form.
+Passengers can complete the form online and will receive a QR code, which must be shown to Port Health Officials in Arrivals.
+The QR code can be on a device or print-out, though we highly recommend having a print-out on hand.
+A hard copy of the form can also be completed and handed to the Official.

 Passengers and Nationals travelling from the countries appearing in the Kenya Civil Aviation Authorities-issued listing, who do not have a temperature above 37.5°C (99.5°F) and are not exhibiting typical COVID-19 symptoms, in addition to having a COVID-19 negative certificate (within 96 hours prior to travel), will not require mandatory quarantine.

-Travellers arriving from countries that are not listed will be required to quarantine upon arrival either at a Government of Kenya -designated facility or at a Kenyan residence for 14 days.
-Those taken into government quarantine will not be charged a fee for their stay at the facility.
+Travellers arriving from countries that are not listed in the Kenya Civil Aviation Authorities-issued listing will be required to quarantine upon arrival either at a Government of Kenya - designated facility or an approved quarantine hotel in Nairobi for 14 days.

 Please note this information is updated on a regular basis.
 Further updates affecting newly-exempted countries and other travel changes will be issued as and when they arise and these can be accessed on the KCAA website.